mohanmca/cassandra_playground/partition.md

 * Primary Key = Partition Key + Clustering Column
 * Decides uniqueness and date order (sorted and stored)
+* Some example of primary key definition are:
+    * PRIMARY KEY (a): a is the partition key and there is no clustering columns.
+    * PRIMARY KEY (a, b, c) : a is the partition key and b and c are the clustering columns.
+    * PRIMARY KEY ((a, b), c) : a and b compose the partition key (this is often called a composite partition key) and c is the clustering column.

 ## Impact of partition key on query (CQL)

 * All equality comparision comes before inequality (<, >)
-* Inequality comparision or range queries on clustering columns are allowed
+* Inequality comparision or range queries on clustering columns are allowed (provided partition-key precedes)
 * Since data is already sorted on disk
   * Range queries are binary search and followed by a linear read
 * If we use datetime or timeuuid and stored them in descending order, later record always contains most recent one.